PUT-Motorsport/PUTM_EV_DASH_SOFTWARE_2022/README.md

 - can status
 - battery level (SOC)

-and has a lap timer.
-The timer starts automatically as soon as vehicle movement is detected.
-The driver can end the lap, using the "X" button on the steering wheel.
-The current time is then cleared and the best time can be updated.
-After pressing the "Y" button, the timer can be hard-reset.
-If the vehicle is in motion, the hard-reset will clear the best timer and restart the current timer.
-If the vehicle is stopped, both timers will be cleared, and the app will wait until the vehicle starts moving again to start counting.
+and lap times split into 3 sectors.
+Entering each sector is detected by the lap timer device and relayed over CAN.

+Finishing each lap (entering the 1 sector) is relayed over CAN with measured total lap time.

-From the main window, two additional subwindows can be opened: the driverless mission select window and the service mode window.
+From the main window, two additional subwindows can be opened: ~~the driverless mission selection window~~ and the service mode window.

 ![Main Window](https://i.ibb.co/YLY0d7P/vision1.jpg)